huangc/WGvarINDEL/PREREQ.md

 ```

 ### Use TRegGA workflow to obtain the soapdenovo2-assembled contigs and scaffolds of rice samples
-Note: here the contigs were assembled previously, and we are just retrieving those contig files.
+Note: here the contigs have been assembled previously, and we are just retrieving those contig files.
 ```
 cd ${prereq_DIR}